Traffic hot spots March 12 – 18, 2023

 Route 3

-Monday – Friday, 9 a.m. – 3:30 p.m.
-Right lane closure on eastbound Route 208 between Hood Drive and Route 1 for turn lane construction under permit.
+Friday, 7 a.m. – 5 p.m.
+Right lane closure on westbound Route 208 east of Route 639 for guardrail repair.